str0g/autoinvoice/README.md

  Configuration
 -----------
-Configuration file should be located in ~/.autoinvoice/config
+Configuration file should be located in ~/.autoinvoice/config.ini

+- default configuration options can be found in `configs.py:get_configuration`
+- each plugin my have its own special options which can be defined in `config.ini`

 Shell alias
 -----------
-Its very handy to create alias like
+It's very handy to create alias like

 ``alias autoinvoices="python3 -m autoinvoice"``